 New in iOS 13.3

 The new iOS version does not fix the Ultra-Wideband and location sharing issue reported for iPhone 11 series, though Apple has stated its intention to provide a dedicated toggle switch for the feature in an upcoming iOS update — just not this one.
-Overall, there seem to be fewer new general bug complaints reported for iOS 13.3, but hold on to your hats: Word is out that Apple is already beta testing iOS 13.3.1.
+Overall, there seem to be fewer new general bug complaints reported for iOS 13.3.

 New iOS 13.3 issues